dijasila/Atomic-Simulation-Recipees/README.md

   materials that would otherwise end up in the same folder.
 For another example of using the unpackdatabase recipe see the "Advanced Example: Make a screening study" section.
 For more information see `asr help setup.unpackdatabase`.
-* The `setup.params` is useful as it makes a `params.json` file containing the default parameters of all recipes.
+* The `setup.params` recipe is useful as it makes a `params.json` file containing the default parameters of all recipes.
 This makes it possible to modify the input parameters used by each recipe.
 See the "Change default settings in scripts" section for more information on how this works.
+* The `setup.scanparams` recipe is useful if you want to conduct a convergence study of a given recipe.
+As argument it takes a number of different values for the input arguments to a recipe and generates a series of folders that contain a `params.json` file with a specific combination of those parameters.
+When you are done with you calculations you can collect the data in the folders and plot them in the browser.

 Change default settings in scripts
 ----------------------------------